Frequent asked library questions answered:

 Donating Materials

-Yes, the Library accepts donations of recent books, audio books, music CDs, DVDs, VHS tapes and other audio/visual materials.
+Yes, the Library accepts donations of recent books, audio books, music CDs, and DVDs.
 Donations in quantities larger then may be carried by the donor should be delivered to the Friends Book Depot.

 • Donations should be clean, without odor or stains and in good condition.